vahidqo/Uvic_Simulation/README.md

 # Uvic_Simulation

- It is recomneded to use open "Gholamzadeh_Code.ipynb" and then run cells in order.
+It is recommended to open "Gholamzadeh_Code.ipynb" and then run cells in order.

  At the final cell, you can simply change settings: